Particeep/pricer-integration/README.md

 NB 1: if `is_array` is true then the json type is an array and items in the array are of type `kind`

-NB 2: if `is_array` is false and `multiple` is true then we are in the case where you have checkbox and field to check is defined by what you put in option.
+NB 2: if `is_array` is false and `multiple` is true then is the case where it create a checkbox, and fields  defined by data in attribute "option".

 ## Sample Code